foundriesio/docs/source/user-guide/device-gateway-pki/device-gateway-pki.rst

    The Factory :ref:`Root of Trust <Root-of-Trust>` **can only be set once**; subsequent attempts will fail.
    Other Factory PKI certificates can be updated at any time; having that you own your Factory Root of Trust.

-   `Contact customer support <https://support.foundries.io>` if you need your Factory PKI being reset.
+   `Contact customer support <https://support.foundries.io>`_ if you need your Factory PKI being reset.
-   Once a reset was performed, all connected devices will lose their connection.
+   Once you perform a reset, all connected devices will lose their connections.
    These devices will not be able to connect to the Device Gateway until they are re-provisioned with a new Root of Trust.
-   On practice that usually means that these devices need to be re-flashed (after the Factory PKI reset).
+   In practice this usually means that these devices need to be re-flashed after the Factory PKI reset.

 Taking Ownership of Factory PKI Using the API